-If nails are reduced properly by appropriate use of nippers and the process finalised by smoothing with a dresser, file, bur or stone, there should be very little need to intrude beneath and around the structures with Black's files and excavators.
+If nails are reduced by appropriate use of nippers and the process finalised by smoothing with a dresser, file, bur, or stone, there should be very little need to intrude beneath and around the structures with Black's files and excavators.
 To do so is to disturb that which is often quite comfortable and break natural seals which are resistant to infection.
+There is usually no need to clear subungual debris.
+Stay out from beneath... work from above on the dorsal surface.

 Correct nail extent after trimming is seen to be vital to the stabilisation and control of the toe pulp and soft tissues of the digit.
 Loss of nail plate - particularly at the distal corners - leaves the pulp uncontrolled and vulnerable to whatever forces are applied.

 From the above it can be seen that there can be no single nail cutting technique applicable to all nails.
-Each case, indeed each digit, must be assessed and treated according to the need.
-Nail trimming will range from normal cutting where there is no threat to the digit, to shaping and easing of the nail plate in response to the assessed threat.
+Each case, indeed, each digit, must be assessed and treated according to the need.
+Nail trimming will range from normal cutting where there is no threat to the digit, to shaping and easing of the nail plate in response to the observed threat.

 In addition to the application of the principles stated above, there is often a requirement to reduce the thickness of a nail plate.
-Doing so reduces the mass of the pathological nail plate pressed into the dorsal aspect of the toe, delivering comfort, preventing further and deeper pathology and allowing more room for movement in the toe-box of the shoe.
-The nail will then not be pressed so tightly upon the digit and thus will cause no advance in the pathology.
+Doing so reduces the pathological nail mass pressed into the dorsal aspect of the toe, delivering comfort, and allowing more room for movement in the toe-box of the shoe.
+The nail will then not be pressed so tightly upon the digit and thus will cause no pathological reaction.
+If the nail mass is infected by fungus, then cutting it away will reduce the amount of infected tissue remaining and expose any living fungus to curative agents.